markwatsonatx/serverless-swift-talk/docs/helloworld/README.md

 ## Prerequisites

 1. Create a Bluemix account

 2. Download the OpenWhisk CLI
-    a.
-Log in to Bluemix and go [here](https://new-console.ng.bluemix.net/openwhisk/cli)
+    1. Log in to Bluemix and go [here](https://new-console.ng.bluemix.net/openwhisk/cli)
-    b.
-Follow the instructions to Download the CLI
+    2. Follow the instructions to Download the CLI
-    c.
-Copy the contents of _Set your OpenWhisk Namespace and Authorization Key_.
+    3. Copy the contents of _Set your OpenWhisk Namespace and Authorization Key_.
 You will need this in the next step.

 3. Clone this repo and configure OpenWhisk
-    a.
-If you haven't already done so clone this repo
+    1. If you haven't already done so clone this repo
-	b.
-Create a file in _serverless-swift-talk/deploy_ called _wsk_set_env_prod.sh_
+	2. Create a file in _serverless-swift-talk/deploy_ called _wsk_set_env_prod.sh_
-	c.
-Paste the content from *step 2.c.* into _wsk_set_env_prod.sh_
+	3. Paste the content from *step 2.c.* into _wsk_set_env_prod.sh_
-	d.
-Make sure _serverless-swift-talk/deploy/wsk_set_env_prod.sh_ is executable (`chmod +x serverless-swift-talk/deploy/wsk_set_env_prod.sh`)
+	4. Make sure _serverless-swift-talk/deploy/wsk_set_env_prod.sh_ is executable (`chmod +x serverless-swift-talk/deploy/wsk_set_env_prod.sh`)

 ## Deploy the Hello World Function to OpenWhisk